 Why use Arch Linux on desktops and servers?

 Best of all, since Arch Linux is a rolling release distro, you only have to install it once.
-Yes, one install for the life of your hardware!
-No replacements released every few months such as 13.04, 13.10, 14.04 etc. Nor does LTS (long term support) mean you get trapped in time entirely.
-To upgrade you simply roll with the command: pacman -Syu and your done!
+Yup, one install for the life of your hardware.
+No replacements released every few months such as 16.04, 17.10, 18.04 etc. Nor does LTS (long term support) mean you get trapped in time.
+To upgrade the Arch Linux OS, you simply roll with the command: pacman -Syu and your done!

 You may think the terms bleeding edge and stable don’t play well together.
-Well, you’d be surprised!
+Well, you’d be surprised.
 There’s a nice discussion here with the take away being that Arch can be as stable as you need it to be, or as stable as you make it.
-The first recommendation for a more stable Arch Linux experience, as with most Arch tips and tutorials, starts with a quick read of the Arch Wiki… Enhance system stability.
+The first recommendation for a more stable Arch Linux experience, as with most Arch tips and tutorials, starts with a quick read of the Arch Wiki… Enhance system stability (renamed System maintenance).
 On that page you will find roughly 20 simple techniques to enhance Arch stability.

-As discussed there, one often overlooked recommendation, is to switch to the Arch linux-lts package.The linux-lts package is an alternative Arch kernel package based upon Linux kernel 3.14 and is available in the core repository.
+As discussed there, one often overlooked recommendation, is to switch to the Arch linux-lts package.The linux-lts package is an alternative Arch kernel package based on an older Linux kernel version and is available in the core repository.
 This particular kernel version enjoys long-term support (LTS) from upstream, including security fixes and some feature backports, especially useful for users seeking to use Arch Linux on a server, or who want a fallback kernel in case a new kernel version causes problems.
 Also see list of kernels.

 May you enjoy many years of uninterrupted Arch bliss!